surmon-china/vue-codemirror/README.md

 ### Basic Setup

-The [basic-setup](https://codemirror.net/docs/ref/#basic-setup) extension is integrated by default in the vue-codemirror configuration, and is intended as a handy helper to quickly set up CodeMirror without having to install and import a lot of standalone packages.
+The [basic-setup](https://codemirror.net/docs/ref/#basic-setup) extension is integrated by default in the vue-codemirror configuration and is intended as a handy helper to quickly set up CodeMirror without having to install and import a lot of standalone packages.
 If you want to override the default behavior of the config, just pass the empty array when installing the component globally.

 ```js
 app.use(VueCodemirror, {